j1sk1ss/NIFAT32/README.md

 - The fat32_bootstruct itself actually refers to the `fat_bootstruct`, which historically contains information only for FAT12 and FAT16 filesystems.
 That’s why, to support FAT32, the bootstruct includes a special field called the extended_section.

-The main idea here is to provide checksum support along with a dual backup system using noise-immune encoding.
-Additional checksum verification reduces the probability of data corruption.
-For checksum generation, the `crc32` function was used, implemented according to this [article](https://arxiv.org/html/2412.16398v1).
+The main idea here is to enhance reliability by introducing **checksum support** alongside a **dual-backup system** that uses **noise-immune encoding**.
+The additional checksum verification significantly reduces the probability of undetected data corruption. </br>
+For checksum generation, the `crc32` function was used, implemented as described in this [article](https://arxiv.org/html/2412.16398v1).
 Why `crc32`?
-Because it is a widely adopted error-detection method, and this algorithm also has certain advantages as discussed in this [thesis](https://theses.liacs.nl/pdf/2014-2015NickvandenBosch.pdf).
-For noise-immune encoding, Hamming code was chosen; the reasons for this choice and implementation details will be explained below. </br>
+It is a well-established and widely adopted error-detection algorithm with strong guarantees for catching common types of data corruption.
+Its effectiveness and performance characteristics are also analyzed in this [thesis](https://theses.liacs.nl/pdf/2014-2015NickvandenBosch.pdf). </br>
+To further enhance protection, **Hamming code** was chosen as the noise-immune encoding method.
+The reasons for this choice and specific implementation details will be discussed in the following sections. </br>
-The original solution saves the bootstruct in the first sector and stores a backup in the sixth sector.
-The best way to secure this critical data is through a form of "decompression" — meaning that backups are stored in sectors whose addresses are calculated using a formula based on [hash constants](https://en.wikipedia.org/wiki/Golden_ratio):
+In the original FAT32 design, the boot structure is stored in the first sector, with a backup typically located in the sixth sector.
+However, this fixed-location approach can be fragile.
+To improve fault tolerance, a strategy of **“decompression” storage** is proposed.
+This involves placing backup copies at sector addresses derived using a formula based on [hash constants](https://en.wikipedia.org/wiki/Golden_ratio), such as the golden ratio.
+This spreads backups across the storage space, reducing the chance that a localized SEU or memory wear-out event will affect both the original and its backup.

 ```
 #define HASH_CONST 2654435761U